Auckland Transport (AT) has introduced paid parking in Albany town centre to help manage high demand for parking within

 - include a 10-minute grace period for pick-up and drop-offs.

 The paid parking zone does not apply to:

 - Albany Park and Ride parking.

 - Hooton Reserve parking.

 - Existing loading zones and mobility parking spaces.

 Our parking surveys indicate that on-street parking in the Albany town centre is close to capacity.
 Due to this, some drivers park poorly and often illegally.

 Paid parking with no time limits manages parking demand in the area.
-This will encourage the efficient and productive use of on-street parking as well as other mods of transport and carpooling.
+This will encourage the efficient and productive use of on-street parking as well as other modes of transport and carpooling.

 These changes will future proof parking management in Albany.
 We will use our Demand Responsive Pricing Policy to ensure that parking is managed effectively and is able to respond to any future growth.